campg2j003/JAWS-Script-for-Audacity/readme.md

 If you want to use different keys you will have to change the assignments in `audacity.jkm`.

 Once configured, you can go to a track by pressing `JAWSKey+a,g`.
 The script prompts for a number.
 You can enter a number to go to that track.
 Prefix the number with `+` to move down (to higher track numbers) that many tracks, or `-` to move up.
 You can move a track with `JAWSKey+a,m`.
 You can mark the current track with `JAWSKey+a,k`.
 Then you can return to the marked track with `JAWSKey+a,Shift+g` and move the current track to the marked position with `JAWSKey+a,Shift+m`.
 Note that this mark simply remembers a track number, so if you add or delete tracks above it, it will point to the wrong track.  `SayLine` (`JAWSKey+Numpad5`) speaks the number of the current track and the total number of tracks when focus is in the track panel.
+(Some of you may be thinking, "but Audacity already says track numbers."
+It does when you create a track, but not if you rename it, or if it is the result of importing a file.)

 # Issues:

-1. This version of the scripts adds the ability to silence previewing in effects like Amplify.
+1. This version of the script adds the ability to silence previewing in effects like Amplify.
 Sometimes this doesn't get turned off.
 If this happens, switching focus away from Audacity and back will turn it off.

 2. The position fields sometimes are not shortened.
 This happens because the JAWS `GetWindowText` function returns just the numbers with no h, m, :, etc.  We do not know what causes this.
 I have been able to correct this by shutting down and restarting Audacity.
 This was observed with JAWS 10, 15, 16, and 17.
 I have observed that this problem sometimes goes away on its own.